edgarpf/aws-csaa-tips/README.md

 - Instance store volumes can be added only while launching the instance, and can't be added after the EC2 instance is created.

 ## ELB (Elastic Load Balancing)

+- An Elastic Load Balancer distributes incoming application traffic across multiple EC2 instances, in multiple Availability Zones which increases the fault tolerance of your applications.

 - The load balancer routes requests only to the healthy instances.
 When the load balancer determines that an instance is unhealthy, it stops routing requests to that instance.
 The load balancer resumes routing requests to the instance when it has been restored to a healthy state.